Technoprenerd/insight-api/README.md

 # Insight API ZeroCoin (Zcoin)

+Work in progress.

+#TODO:

+Create public api for Zcoin price ticker, integrate this in currency.js Create bitcore node zcoin.

 A Bitcoin blockchain REST and web socket API service for [Bitcore Node Zerocoin](https://github.com/Technoprenerd/bitcore-node-zcoin).

 This is a backend-only service.
 If you're looking for the web frontend application, take a look at https://github.com/bitpay/insight-ui.